 Start with finding a spot on the outskirts of the city

 I’m gonna assume you have never hitchhiked before.
 First, what you need to do is to get out of the city, in order to find a spot where you can start hitchhiking.
 You can use public transport to reach that spot in order to save time.
+I wrote an article on how to find the perfect spot while hitchhiking if you need.

-I wrote a complete guide on hitchhiking, it goes more in-depth although it is not related specifically to Japan.
+I also wrote a complete guide on hitchhiking, it goes more in-depth although it is not related specifically to Japan.

 Use Hitchwiki (beginner to advanced level)